swagger-api/apidom/experiments/apidom-lsp/README.md

-## Test apidomlsp
+## Test utils

-Use launch config Mocha apidomlsp or Mocha current file
+Use launch config Mocha utils or Mocha current file

 ## Build and run monacoclient (at commit e752b87)